Navdeep-Dhindsa/bootstrap-gww/README.md

 The positivity of matrix is checked by checking how eigenvalues are behaving with the help of _LAPACK_

-> Run time of code for say 1 million sweeps is less than 10 seconds for K = 6
+> Run time of code for say 1 million data points is less than 10 seconds for K = 6

 Any suggestions : Write to me navdeep.s.dhindsa@gmail.com